tidyverse/tidyverse.org/content/blog/air/index.md

 -   For VS Code, Air is [available](https://marketplace.visualstudio.com/items?itemName=Posit.air-vscode) on the VS Code Marketplace as an Extension.
 Install it from the Extensions pane within VS Code, then read our [VS Code guide](https://posit-dev.github.io/air/editor-vscode.html).

 -   For RStudio, Air can be set as an external formatter, but you'll need to install the command line tool for Air first.
 Read our [RStudio guide](https://posit-dev.github.io/air/editor-rstudio.html) to get started.
+Note that this is an experimental feature on the RStudio side, so the exact setup may change a little until it is fully stabilized.

 -   For command line users, Air binaries can be installed using our [standalone installer scripts](https://posit-dev.github.io/air/cli.html).